Presentation

 Symptoms of onset illness include fever, headache, dizziness, nausea and malaise.
 Most commonly, severe cases of SLEV occur in elderly people.
 Cases of children with SLEV are generally milder than cases in elderly. [alabamapublichealth.gov]

-The onset of symptoms is usually abrupt, with fever, headache, dizziness, nausea, and malaise.
-Signs and symptoms intensify over a period of several days to a week. [in.gov]
+Onset of illness is usually abrupt, with fever, headache, dizziness, nausea, and malaise.
+Signs and symptoms intensify over a period of several days to a week. [cdc.gov]

 - Irritability